 Traps can be removed rapidly to the side so the way is clear if the dogs are racing more than a sprint.
 In Ireland you will find most race distances still indicated in yards.
 Race length is clearly visible on the race card.
-There are some hurdles races in greyhound racing.
-These are denoted as (H) or (CH) for chase hurdles.
+There are some hurdles races in greyhound racing, and these are denoted as (H) or (CH) for chase hurdles.

 How to Bet on Greyhound Racing

-Greyhound racing has a lot of similarly to horse racing when it comes to the bet types and systems available.
-Some bets are however more popular with dog racing and we will discuss those here.
+Greyhound racing has a lot of similarities to horse racing when it comes to the bet types and systems available.
+Some bet types are more popular with dog racing and we will discuss those here.

 Win, Place and Each Way Betting